 Generally, you can see on the front of the cereal box whether a particular cereal is a good source of whole grains by seeing a whole grain stamp.

 Fiber is always part of whole grains, and children should try to eat their daily requirements from a variety of foods.
-Getting a source of fiber at the start of the day (or as a snack) with cereal may help your child meet their fiber requirements.
+Getting a source of fiber at the start of the day (or as a snack) through a healthy cereal may help your child meet their fiber requirements.

 Fiber Intake Goals for Kids (per Day)